 Clamshell Crunch - Need: a big stability ball

 Here's a sure fire challenge for...(drum roll please)...YOUR CORE!
 The clamshell crunch is a whole body movement, that involves the arms, legs abs and lower back.
 Your inner thighs squeeze a big stability ball between your feet while your arms and chest exchange the ball to hold it in your hands.
 It's a tough move, so make sure you only lower down as far as you comfortably can without the back arching off the floor.
-Start with a small range of motion and slowly build the strength and endurance for the full exercise - your low back will thank you.
+Start with a small range of motion and slowly build the strength and endurance for the full exercise - your low back will thank you.1.
+Begin by lying on your back with the legs straight up.

 2. Hold the ball in both hands with the arms extended above you.